rameshkr1994/Data-Science-Cookbook/Statistical-Analysis/SAS/SAS-Notes.md

 |AVG_AGE_GRP			 |
 |AVG_AGE_GRP             |

 We want to extract a unique name per each variable and assign this name to a macro-variable.
+Don't use the following code, use the next one instead.

 ```sas
 *Getting odd rows only;